MX958/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 Automatic Landing
 =================

-This article explains how to land Plane as part of a mission plan and includes information about how a landing can be safely aborted.
+This article explains how to land a Plane as part of a mission plan and includes information about how a landing can be safely aborted.

 Configuring for Automatic Landing
 =================================